Occupational Therapy for School-Aged Children in Adelaide

 Helping Your Child Navigate School, Emotions, And Everyday Life

-At Learn For Life, we support school-aged children with practical, individualised occupational therapy that focuses on building skills, resilience, and confidence for everyday life, at school and at home.
+At Learn for Life, we provide practical, individualised occupational therapy for school-aged children, supporting the skills that make everyday life feel more manageable, at school and at home.

 Who We Help

-Occupational therapy could help your toddler or preschool-aged child who is finding everyday expectations harder than expected, including difficulties with:
+Occupational therapy could help your school-aged child who is finding everyday expectations harder than expected, including difficulties with:

 - Handwriting, cutting, or classroom tasks